Curtis Flowers: Fifth trial (2008)

 The prosecution sought the death penalty for Flowers for the four murders in his fifth trial, which took place in 2008.
 This time Joseph Loper sat as judge.
 On the first day of testimony, an alternate juror, the only black woman on the jury, was arrested for perjury for lying during jury selection when she said she did not know Flowers.
 The trial, with a jury of nine white and three black jurors, concluded in 2008 in a mistrial due to a hung jury.
 James Bibbs, an African American, was the sole juror opposed to conviction.
 Immediately after the trial the judge, Joseph Loper, accused Bibbs of perjury for having lied during jury selection.
 Loper recommended Bibbs be prosecuted by Doug Evans, who, after eight months, recused himself and the new prosecution dropped the charges against Bibbs as there was no evidence.
 Loper was also recused as judge in Bibbs' trial.

-Sixth trial (2010)
+Sixth trial and appeals (2010–2014)

 A jury for a sixth capital murder trial was convened in Winona, Mississippi on June 10, 2010; it was composed of eleven white jurors and one black juror, and presided over by Judge Loper.
 Following 30 minutes of deliberation, the jury found Flowers guilty of four counts of capital murder.
 After deliberating for approximately 90 minutes during the penalty phase, the jury returned a death sentence.
 An appeal by Flowers failed, the Mississippi Supreme Court ruling in 2014 that the conviction was to be upheld.

 First U.S. Supreme Court ruling

-In June 2016, the U.S. Supreme Court included Flowers' case among three capital cases it remanded to lower courts to review for racial bias by the prosecution in jury selection.
-In November 2017, the Mississippi Supreme Court renewed its prior determination, and affirmed Flowers' conviction and death sentence from the sixth trial.
+In June 2016, the U.S. Supreme Court included Flowers's case among three capital cases it remanded to lower courts to review for racial bias by the prosecution in jury selection.
+In November 2017, the Mississippi Supreme Court renewed its prior determination, and affirmed Flowers's conviction and death sentence from the sixth trial.